kulsoomzahra/kulsoomzahra.github.io/_posts/2021-6-27-outreachy.md

 title: "It's Tor, not TOR "
 date: 2021-6-27
 ---
-Hello everybody!
+Hello everybody! :)<br>
-This blog post is about introducing you to the organization I've been working with, The Tor project.
+This blog post is an introduction of the organization I've been working with, The Tor project.

 _“ Privacy is a human right.
 We at Tor advance human rights and defend your privacy online through FOSS.”_